gear-foundation/academy/docs/18-auction-coding/coding.md

 }
 ```

-So, the next step is writing the function `settle_auction`.
+Our next step is writing the function `settle_auction`.

-But it's possible that there is a transaction `MakeBid` left from the state when users were making bids.
+But there may be a transaction `MakeBid` left from the state when users were making bids.

 In this case, we must first complete this transaction and then execute the transaction `SettleAuction`: